AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 ### Step 2.
 Install dependencies

-Checkout the Magento version that you are going to test.
+Checkout the Adobe Commerce or Magento Open Source version that you are going to test.

 ```bash
 cd magento2/